-2.5 Compliance and Enforcement
+3.5 Compliance and Enforcement

 When developing this proposal, the Statewide CASE Team considered methods to streamline the compliance and enforcement process and how negative impacts on market actors who are involved in the process could be mitigated or reduced.
 This section describes how to comply with the proposed code change.
 It also describes the compliance verification process.
-Error!
-Reference source not found. presents how the proposed changes could impact various market actors.
+Appendix E presents how the proposed changes could impact various market actors.